ngrant1/RepertoireManager/README.md

   * User role: submit score peices, score edits, and events/alerts.

-  * All: Anyone can browse repitoire and view events on site.
+  * All: Anyone can browse repertoire and view events on site.

 * Database (MySQL and Hibernate)
   * users/roles/DAOs